-Call (888) 719-7602 today to learn more, or contact us online for more information about out of network billing.
-In addition, our user-friendly ML Billing profit calculator can help you estimate how much additional revenue your practice stands to gain on a monthly or annual basis through our services!
+Call us today to learn more or contact us online for more information about out of network billing.
+In addition, our user-friendly ML Medical Billing profit calculator can help you estimate how much additional revenue your practice stands to gain on a monthly or annual basis through our services!
 We are also happy to provide references!